warrofua/n-dimensional-llm/README.md

 ## Using real datasets

-Fetch the official FUNSD and DocLayNet releases with the helper script.
+Fetch the official FUNSD release and the compact DocLayNet-base snapshot with the helper script.
 By default datasets are placed in ``~/.cache/n-dimensional-llm``; override the location via ``ND_LLM_DATA_CACHE`` or ``--cache-dir`` if required.